-A student wishing to be considered for admission after a file has been closed must reapply by submitting a new application with a new application fee.
+A student wishing to be considered for admission after a file has been closed must reapply by submitting a new application.
 All records will be kept on file for two academic years following the original application date.

 Credit by Examination